AliAhmad810/CatmullRomSpline3D/README.md

-A Python module that calculates a Catmull-Rom spline chain in 3D and generates a plot.
+A Python module that calculates a randomly generated Catmull-Rom spline chain in 3D and generates a plot.

 # Installation
 Clone the repo: